gustavoaz7/100DaysOfCode/README.md

   * All the way up to JavaScript

 And also some Youtube videos and websites.

+#### My main goals for this challenge are
+* Learn Python
+* Learn JavaScript
+* Get the FreeCodeCamp Front End Certificate

 #### You can follow my progress [here](https://github.com/gustavoaz7/100DaysOfCode/blob/master/Log.md)